LavanyaKrishnan-fountainhills/Namaste-React/README.md

 # map over any array key property is important
 # destucturing for object properties for props passing
 # named and default export and import module

+ # why the body rendered has printed 2 times in body component because intial